sqlalchemy/sqlalchemy/README.unittests.rst

     # To stop the container.
 It will also remove it.
     docker stop mssql

+NOTE: with this configuration the url to use is not the default one configured in setup, but ``mssql+pymssql://scott:tiger^5HHH@127.0.0.1:1433/test``.
+It can be used with py.test by using ``--db docker_mssql``

 CONFIGURING LOGGING
 -------------------
 SQLAlchemy logs its activity and debugging through Python's logging package.